Devin Bush Jr.: 2021

 Bush appeared in and started 14 games in the 2021 season.
 He recorded two sacks, 70 total tackles, four passes defended, and one forced fumble.

 2022

 The Steelers declined the fifth-year option on Bush's contract on May 2, 2022, making him a free agent after the season.
 He played in 17 games with 14 starts, recording 81 tackles and two passes defended.

 Seattle Seahawks

 On March 16, 2023, the Seattle Seahawks signed Bush to a one-year, $3.5 million contract.
 He played in 13 games with three starts playing primarily special teams and as a backup linebacker on defense.

 Cleveland Browns

 On March 15, 2024, Bush signed a one-year contract with the Cleveland Browns.
 He made 16 appearances (10 starts) for Cleveland in 2024, registering three pass deflections, one sack, and 76 combined tackles.

 On March 11, 2025, Bush re-signed with the Browns on a one-year, $3.25 million contract.
+In Week 18, Bush recorded 14 tackles and returned an interception 97 yards for a touchdown in a 20–18 win over the Cincinnati Bengals, earning AFC Defensive Player of the Week.
+Bush had a career year in 2025, starting all 17 games, and finishing second on the team with a career-high 125 tackles, along with two sacks, two forced fumbles, eight passes defensed, and three interceptions, two of which he returned for touchdowns.

+Chicago Bears

+On March 11, 2026, Bush signed a three-year, $30 million contract with the Chicago Bears.